Wednesday 25 November 2020, from 7pm - 8.30pm

 Wednesday 25 November 2020, from 7pm – 8.30pm

-At the event, we’ll also launch the next Insights Collaborative Commission open call of £1,000.
-The call will invite applications that combine creativity and games to demonstrate the early stage potential of creating positive social impacts through experimental collaborations.
+At the event, we also launched the next Insights Collaborative Commission open call of £1,000.
+The call invites applications that combine creativity and games to demonstrate the early stage potential of creating positive social impacts through experimental collaborations.

 We’re making this commission available to stimulate new, collaborative ways for creative communities across the city – artists, designers, makers, games developers – to come together around topics that matter.